HEIC to JPG Converter — Free Online

 Quality tips for HEIC → JPG

 When converting HEIC to JPG, the single most impactful setting is the output quality slider.
 Above 85% you cannot perceive any compression artifacts in normal viewing; below 60% the image starts to feel visibly degraded.
-For photographs and screenshots, 82-88% is a strong default.
+FileChange defaults to 92% quality, which is visually lossless for nearly all photographs and screenshots.
 If JPG is a lossless format (PNG, BMP, TIFF), the quality slider is irrelevant — every pixel is preserved exactly.
 For HEIC to JPG conversions involving a lossy target, you can also resize down to the actual display size to drop file size further without any visible loss.
 FileChange exposes both controls under "Advanced settings" before you hit Convert.
+This is a lossy-to-lossy step, so keep quality high (the default 92) to avoid stacking a second round of compression artifacts on top of HEIC's existing ones.
+The conversion also drops HEIC extras like depth maps and any Live Photo motion, leaving a single flat still.

 Troubleshooting